Chebet and Lokedi of Kenya win NYC Marathon races in debuts

 ”The conditions were great for us.
 A tail wind the first half.
 It was very good conditions.
 I think that’s the reason,” Hug said of the record time. ”I didn’t know the time.
 My goal was to go as fast as possible and didn’t focus on the time.”

-Hug, who also won the race last year, earned $50,000 in bonus money for besting the course record.
+Hug, who also won the race last year, earned $50,000 for besting the course record.
 He crossed the finish line more than 2 minutes ahead of second-place finisher Daniel Romanchuk of Illinois.

 The 36-year-old Hug, nicknamed the ”The Silver Bullet,” has been on quite a streak, winning four gold medals at the Tokyo Paralympics last year as well as the Tokyo, Berlin, London and Chicago Marathons in 2022.